ashutoshmjain/gita/src/prologue.md

 >
 > - also the Adhyatma;
 >
-> - the sciences called Nyaya, Orthoephy and Treatment of diseases;
+> - the sciences called Nyaya (justice), Orthoephy and Treatment of diseases;
 >
 > - charity and Pasupatadharma;
 >